Jambo-sudo/Jenkins-use-AWS/README.md

 ## Requirement
 In order to complete the deployment, you need some basic knowledge about AWS and an AWS account.
 We will create two EC2 instances, one is Jenkins manager and another is Jenkins slave.
 Our project will run in Jenkins slave.
 The minimum requirements for these two instances are as follows:
 1. Jenkins manager can use any free instance.
-We use t2.micro instance with Amazon Linux platform (the default choice when you create EC2).
+We use t2.micro instance with Amazon Linux 2 AMI (HVM) (the default choice when you create EC2).

 2. Jenkins slave need at least 4GB of RAM and 12GB of storage.
-In this project, we use t2.medium and bind a 16GB volume, with Ubuntu 2020.
+In this project, we use t2.medium and bind a 16GB volume, with Ubuntu 20.04.
 We do not recommend using Amazon Linux or CentOS because there may be problems with docker adaptation.

 ## Security groups
 For Jenkins manager and Jenkins slave, we configure two security groups respectively.